2002 hit-n-run case: Arguments over, verdict date in Salman's case tomorrow

-A court trying Bollywood actor Salman Khan in the 2002 hit-and-run case will pronounce the date of verdict tomorrow after prosecution and defence concluded their arguments today
+A court trying Bollywood actor Salman Khan in the 2002 hit-and-run case will pronounce the date of verdict on Tuesday after prosecution and defence concluded their arguments today

 A Mumbai court will announce on Tuesday the date of the verdict in the Salman Khan accident case of 2002 after the prosecution and defence completed their final arguments here on Monday.